mkaifahmed/coldturkey-blocker-accountability-notifier/README.md

 ## ✨ Features

-- **Automatic Cold Turkey Monitoring**
-  Monitors the Cold Turkey `statsBlocked` database and detects every access attempt to a blocked site.

 - **Automatic Email Notifications**
   Sends your accountability partner an instant email with the blocked domain and timestamp whenever a block event occurs.